sacridini/Awesome-Geospatial/README.md

 * [Terracotta](https://github.com/DHI-GRAS/terracotta) - A light-weight, versatile XYZ tile server.
 MIT-licensed, pure Python, serving Cloud-Optimized GeoTIFF (COG).
 * [utilery](https://github.com/tilery/utilery) - Micro vector tile manufacturing from PostGIS.
 * [Zoo Project WPS](http://www.zoo-project.org/) - A WPS (Web Processing Service) implementation written in C, Python and JavaScript.
 It is an open source platform which implements the WPS 1.0.0 and WPS 2.0.0 standards edited by the Open Geospatial Consortium (OGC).
 It provides a developer-friendly framework for creating and chaining WPS compliant Web Services.
+* [GeoTrellis Server](https://github.com/geotrellis/geotrellis-server) - Tools for building raster processing and display services.
+It supports WMS, WCS, WMTS and can use individual rasters, STAC Catalogs (through the STAC API service) and GeoTrellis Layers as input raster sources.

 ## Radar